Workday

 The big day

 It was well received by the audience.
-In fact, many of our workmates enjoyed it so much that they asked to reserve TEMI for their team events.
+In fact, many of our workmates back home wanted to reserve TEMI for their own team events.

-TEMI on stage at Workday Rising 2019 (Photo: Workday Labs)
+TEMI performing a skit on stage at Workday Rising 2019 (Photo: Workday Labs)

 Featured Project 02